This is the multi-page printable view of this section. Click here to print.

 Dependency-level Dependency resolution and import analysis only Direct and transitive dependencies Quick dependency prioritization and cleanup

-Pre-computed Dependency metadata without compilation or call graphs Transitive dependencies only Analysis when builds fail or are unavailable
+Pre-computed Dependency metadata without compilation or call graphs Transitive dependencies only Pragmatic analysis as a fallback when builds fail, and when you want reachability analysis without build requirements

-Phantom dependencies are packages utilized in your codebase that are not explicitly declared in your project’s manifest files, for example, package.json, or requirements.txt.
-These undeclared dependencies can pose significant security and operational risks, as they may contain vulnerabilities not tracked or assessed during standard dependency analysis.
+Phantom dependencies are packages that your codebase uses but does not explicitly declare in your project’s manifest files, for example, package.json, or requirements.txt.
+These undeclared dependencies can pose significant security and operational risks, as they may contain vulnerabilities that standard dependency analysis does not track or assess.
 Identifying and managing phantom dependencies is crucial for accurate reachability analysis and comprehensive risk assessment.

-Endor Labs’ reachability analysis conducts thorough scans of your codebase to identify functions and methods invoked from both declared and undeclared dependencies.
-By analyzing the actual usage of packages in your source code, the system identifies phantom dependencies—those that are in use but not explicitly declared.
+Endor Labs’ reachability analysis conducts thorough scans of your codebase to identify functions and methods that both declared and undeclared dependencies invoke.
+By analyzing the actual usage of packages in your source code, the system identifies phantom dependencies—those that your code uses but does not explicitly declare.
 This detection ensures that all utilized code paths are assessed for potential vulnerabilities, providing a more accurate and comprehensive security evaluation.

 Pre-computed Reachability analysis